justephens/sn-sketchpad/sn-bridge-cheat-sheet.md

 ### new ComponentManager(permissions, delegate);
 Creates a new component manager class with the given permissions.
 Calls delegate when loaded.
-Permissions is an array of objects, not sure what valid there are, but I have seen the following before:
+Permissions is an array of objects, not sure what values there are, but I have seen the following before:
 [  { name: "stream-context-item" }, ...  ]

 ## Methods
-All methods can be seen define [here](https://github.com/sn-extensions/extensions-manager/blob/159315b17422709f4fc15b2f4a364a023f0472f1/dist/dist.js#L3460).
+All methods can be seen defined [here](https://github.com/sn-extensions/extensions-manager/blob/159315b17422709f4fc15b2f4a364a023f0472f1/dist/dist.js#L3460).
 Here are some useful ones:

 ### componentManager.setComponentDataValueForKey(key, value);